Design documents are meant to help understand and participate in designing software.

 Some major changes were made between our first version of the timetable and the new one:

-• front: easy to keep consistent during edition
+: easy to keep consistent during editionfront

-At some point in the design process, the question was raised of whether to reference location of stops and margin transitions by name, or by value.
+: train schedules must be self-contained: they cannot be described using the result of pathfinding or simulationsAt some point in the design process, the question was raised of whether to reference location of stops and margin transitions by name, or by value.
 That is, should stops hold the index of the waypoint where the stop occurs, or a description of the location where the stop occurs?

 It was decided to add identifiers to path waypoints, and to reference those identifiers where referencing a path location is needed.
 This has multiple upsides:

-If an user deletes a waypoint, what happens?
+If a user deletes a waypoint, what happens?
 Is it the front-end’s responsibility to only save valid schedules, or can invalid schedules be represented in the data model?
 We decided that it wasn’t just the front-end’s responsibility, as we want to be able to model inconsistent states, until the user comes back to fix it.

-We thus decided to add a deleted soft-delete flag to waypoints.
-When this flag is set, the back-end run simulations on the path, but still allows saving it.
+soft-delete flag to waypoints.
+When this flag is set, the back-end runs simulations on the path, but still allows saving it.
 Once all references to a deleted waypoint are gone, it can be removed from the path.
 The backend can deny train schedules with stale deleted waypoints.

 This decision was hard to make, as there are little factors influencing this decision.
 Two observations led us to this decision:

-• bundling stops into the path makes it harder to describe what fields path waypoints should have, and what should have a separate object and reference.
-It was decided that keeping path a simple list of Location, with no strings attached, made things a little clearer.
+waypoints should have, and what should have a separate object and reference.
+It was decided that keeping path

-In the legacy model, we had engineering margins.
+, with no strings attached, made things a little clearer.In the legacy model, we had engineering margins.
 These margins had the property of being able to overlap.
 It was also possible to choose the distribution algorithm for each margin individually.

 We asked users to comment on the difference and the usefulness of retaining these margins with scheduled points.
-The answer is that there is no fundamental difference, and that the additional flexibility offered by engineering margins makes no pratical sense (overlap and choice of distribution…).
+The answer is that there is no fundamental difference, and that the additional flexibility offered by engineering margins makes no practical sense (overlap and choice of distribution…).

 Reasons for a train schedule to be invalid: